fedhere/sims_featureScheduler_runs3.4/too/README.md

    REPEATS:   t0+2 t0+4 hours from trigger
    NIGHT 1: 6x_g_ + 6x_z_

-SET 2 A, B, C, D, same as set 1 but with NIGHT 2:  6x_g_ + 6x_z_
+SET 2: A, B, C, D, same as set 1 but with NIGHT 2:  6x_g_ + 6x_z_

 **ALL SETS INTERRUPTS**
-20% of the ToOs should be taken to completion
+20% of the ToOs should be taken to completion ** to be checked 80% of the ToOs shoudl be interrupted at time t0+t with t drawn from p(t)~t**2 between t0 and t0+100 hours ** to be checked

-80% of the ToOs shoudl be interrupted at time t0+t with t drawn from p(t)~t**2 between t0 and t0+100 hours
+The total would be 4 x 4 x 2 simulations => 32 simulations